chloehudzik/workfront-learn.en/help/reporting/enhanced-analytics/17-taking-action-by-making-updates.md

 ---
-title: Take action by making updates
+title: Take action by making updates in [!UICONTROL Enhanced Analytics]
-description: In this video, you will learn how to make updates from within the Tasks in flight chart in [!DNL  Workfront].
+description: Learn how to make updates from within the Tasks in flight chart in Workfront.
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335053.png